 Simple English definitions for legal terms

-Read a random definition: public-safety exception
+Read a random definition: ex parte application

 A deodand is something, like an animal or object, that was involved in an accident or caused harm to someone and was therefore given to the Crown as punishment.
 This practice was stopped in 1846.
 For example, if a person was killed by a falling tree, the tree would be considered a deodand and given to the Crown.
 However, this practice was not always fair, as even innocent objects could be considered deodands.